It is the Season of Root Crops! But how much of these treasures can you store yourself?

 No matter the vegetable you are storing, there are a few basic rules.
 First, choose only the best specimens to store, no bruising or bad spots.
 Secondly, don’t wash them!
 Cut off any tops (a lot of them are edible), leaving just a bit of the stem.
 And finally, they will all need to be stored in a cool or cold environment, such as a root cellar, unheated room, or even your crisper drawer.

 Carrots and Parsnips: If you are storing a lot of carrots, place them in boxes of sand or sawdust in the cold cellar or unheated room.
 Again, store only the best, don’t crowd them, and check them from time to time.
-They will last for a several months in the crisper drawer of your refrigerator.
+They will last for a couple months in the crisper drawer of your refrigerator.

 Beets: You can store beets in the crisper drawer of your refrigerator in a plastic bag that is not tightly closed.
 They also store well in boxes of sand or sawdust in a cold room or cellar.